KenKundert/nestedtext/doc/basic_syntax.rst

     - value 2
     - value 3

-A list item is introduced with a dash at the start of a line and all adjacent list items form the list.
+A list item is introduced with a dash followed by a space or a newline at the start of a line.
+All adjacent list items at the same level of indentation form the list.

 The value of a list item may be a rest-of-line string, a multi-line string, a list, or a dictionary.
 If it is a rest-of-line string, it contains all